kirillsemyonkin/lsd/java/README.md

 ## Usage

-Once you got LSD into your Rust project, `import` it in your code:
+Once you got LSD into your Java project, `import` it in your code:

 ```java
 import kirillsemyonkin.lsdata.LSD; // Just LSD class itself